Luke-J-Miller/LOG2024Rebuttals/extendedRebuttal.md

 In summary, the WL kernel’s efficiency and robustness in generating deterministic structural embeddings align closely with EmbCL’s objectives.
 This approach not only avoids the limitations observed in random walk and subgraph matching methods but also reinforces EmbCL’s scalability and consistency, making it an optimal choice for embedding in curriculum learning contexts where structural information and computational efficiency are paramount.

-# Performance Analysis vs FAIR
+# Performance Comparison Against FAIR

 In response to Reviewer ua2Y's observations regarding EmbCL’s variable performance across datasets, we present a comprehensive analysis of EmbCL’s results on D\&D, ENZYMES, NCI1, and ogbg-ppa.
 Each dataset presents distinct structural challenges and characteristics, providing a basis for evaluating EmbCL’s curriculum learning strategy in diverse settings.